-New Patagonia film: 'The Scale of Hope' features climate and strategic development advisor and ice climber Molly Kawahata of Hope, a new film which shares the story of Molly
+New Patagonia film:

+'The Scale of Hope' features climate and strategic development advisor and ice climber Molly Kawahata during WWII.
-Tn September 2022, Pata-

-Lgonia released The Scale

-Kawahata, whose family

-was incarcerated at Topaz.
+In September 2022, Patagonia released The Scale of Hope, a new film which shares the story of Molly Kawahata, whose family was incarcerated at Topaz.

 The film documents

 Kawahata's years working

-for the Obama administra-

-tion as a climate advisory,
+for the Obama administration as a climate advisory,

 her ice climb in the Central

 Alaska Range, and her

 family's story at Topaz

-during WWII.